Biodata of Professor Sultan Suleman

 Prof. Sultan has developed a strong record in research since joining School of Pharmacy of Jimma University in September 2001.
 His area of research focuses on different aspects of pharmaceutical sciences including but not limited to Evaluation of pharmaceutical regulatory approval process in resource-limited economies; Evaluation of pharmaceutical quality and information content of different essential drugs in Ethiopia; Assessment of indigenous knowledge towards treatment of tropical and infectious diseases with endogenous herbal medicine; Clinical trials and efficacy studies for medicines of infectious and non-infectious diseases; development and validation of QC methods for pre-formulation and formulated drug products; Establishment of rational specifications for unidentified, not yet toxicity/efficacy characterized impurities, as well as develop QC methods; Development of in-vivo relevant dissolution systems for selected neglected-disease medicines; Bio-functionality evaluation of endemic plants of Ethiopia against different tropical and infectious diseases and Natural product researches: bioassay, isolation and characterizations.

-Prof. Sultan has published more than 45 research articles in peer-reviewed reputable local and international journals.
+Prof. Sultan has published more than 85 research articles in peer-reviewed reputable local and international journals.
 The focus areas of his published research articles range from ethnopharmacology of different plants used for the treatment of different diseases to the quality-by-design analytical method development for essential medicines.
 The articles address areas of pharmaceutical sciences including natural products/traditional medicine/ethnopharmacology, regulatory affairs, quality assurance (QA)/quality control (QC), good laboratory practices (GLP)//good manufacturing practices (GMP), pharmaceutical chemistry, clinical pharmacy, and the like.
-Prof. Sultan is the first and/or corresponding author for more than 25% of the published articles; and the major contributor for the remaining publications.
-He has first-authored 17 abstracts all of which were presented at national and international scientific meetings here in Ethiopia as well as abroad.

-Prof. Sultan has organized and facilitated a number of national workshops and seminars; one of which was a symposium on “Quality Pharmaceutical Drugs: from Order to Patient” held in Jimma University, Jimma/Ethiopia in March 2013 in collaboration with Jimma University Laboratory of Drug Quality (JuLaDQ) and Drug Quality and Registration (DruQuaR), Ghent University (Belgium).
+Prof. Sultan has organized and facilitated several national workshops and seminars; one of which was a symposium on “Quality Pharmaceutical Drugs: from Order to Patient” held in Jimma University, Jimma/Ethiopia in March 2013 in collaboration with Jimma University Laboratory of Drug Quality (JuLaDQ) and Drug Quality and Registration (DruQuaR), Ghent University (Belgium).

-Prof. Sultan was honored and awarded gold medal and certificate of merit for his contribution to the Pharmaceutical Research and Development in Ethiopia for the year 2012 by Ethiopian Pharmaceutical Association (EPA).
+Prof. Sultan was honored and awarded “Senior Researcher Gold Medal and Certificate of Merit” on July 28/2023 and “Young Researcher Gold Medal and Certificate of Merit” on September 02/2012 by Ethiopian Pharmaceutical Association (EPA) for his sustainable contribution to Pharmaceutical Research and Development.
 Moreover, he has got 2009 International Pharmaceutical Federation (FIP) Congress Travel Grant Award to participate in FIP world congress of pharmacy and pharmaceutical sciences in Istanbul/Turkey.

 Community Service

-Prof. Sultan has been serving Jimma University for the last 17 years at various academic ranks and positions.
-He has been serving as Head of School of Pharmacy for more than four years, a coordinator for Drug Quality core laboratory for three years, a director for Jimma University laboratory of Drug Quality for a year and currently working as a Director for Jimma University Research and Grants office.
+Prof. Sultan has been serving Jimma University for the last 22 years at various academic ranks and positions.
+He has been serving as Head of School of Pharmacy for more than four years, a coordinator for Drug Quality core laboratory for three years, a director for Jimma University laboratory of Drug Quality for a year and worked as immediate past Director for Jimma University Research and Grants office.